-Bradley Garner, MBA, Talent Acquisition Manager, General Atomics; MSgt, USAF (Ret.)
+Bradley Garner, MBA, Director of Talent Acquisition, Workshops for Warriors; MSgt, USAF (Ret.)

 As a Talent Acquisition Manager Brad’s scope of leadership encompasses support of General Atomics Corporate Services, Energy and Electromagnetic Systems.
 Prior to General Atomics Brad worked for Scripps Healthcare following completion of over 20 years of military experience in the U.S. Air Force.
 Brad considers anyone in the service community as his family and he strives to support and create positive outcomes in their search for the next career.